simonmichael/hledger/doc/REGRESSIONS.md

 Shortcut: [regressions.hledger.org](https://regressions.hledger.org)

-A regression is "something that used to work, that broke", or "an unintended not-good change" in a released version of hledger.
+A regression is "something that used to work, that broke, without notice", in a released version of hledger.

 We don't like regressions.
 We want to detect them quickly, repair them quickly, and reduce their frequency.
 You can help by finding them, or fixing them!